csarabia31/cop4530-pp6/README.md

-Using RAMDA and JavaScript, and using pure functional programming, implement the given functions.
+# RAMDA Functional Programming

+To run navigate to directory

+	-run npm install

-	-to run, navigate to directory, run npm install, then run 'node app.js' which will run app.js which contains all the code and test code for this project
+	-then run 'node app.js' which will run app.js which contains all the code and test code for this project